-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-§41.217 — Service Back-up Plan.

-(a) An employer or DR must develop and document a service back-up plan for each service to be delivered through the CDS option that the individual's service planning team has determined to be critical to the health and welfare of the individual.
+An employer or designated representative (DR) must develop and document a service back-up plan for each service to be delivered through the Consumer Directed Services (CDS) option that the person-centered service planning team has determined to be critical to the health and welfare of the member.

-(b) An individual's service planning team must describe:

-(1) which services are critical; and

-(2) the length of time that constitutes a service interruption or an emergency for the individual.

-(c) An employer or DR must develop a service back-up plan that:
+The person-centered service planning team must describe which services are critical and the length of time that constitutes a service interruption or an emergency for the member.
+An employer or DR must develop a service back-up plan that:

-(1) ensures the provision of services when the employer's regular service provider is not available to deliver the service or in an emergency; and
+ensures the provision of services when the employer's regular service provider is not available to deliver the service or in an emergency; and

-(2) may include the use of:
+may include the use of:

-(A) paid service providers;
+paid service providers;

-(B) unpaid service providers, such as family members, friends, or non-program services; or
+unpaid service providers, such as family members, friends or non-program services; or

-(C) use of respite, if included in the authorized service plan.
+respite, if included in the individual service plan (ISP).

-The managed care organization (MCO) must discuss with the member, legally authorized representative (LAR) or designated representative (DR) the services delivered through Consumer Directed Services (CDS) that are critical to the member's health and welfare.
+The managed care organization (MCO) must discuss with the member, legally authorized representative (LAR) or DR the services delivered through CDS that are critical to the member's health and welfare.
 The MCO must inform the member, LAR or DR to develop a service back-up plan to ensure the health and safety of the member when regular service providers are not available to deliver services or in an emergency.
 The member, LAR or DR must develop a back-up system to assure the provision of all authorized personal assistance services without a service break.

 The member, LAR or DR, with the assistance of the MCO (if needed), completes Form 1740, Service Backup Plan.
 The service back-up plan must list the steps the member, LAR or DR implements in the absence of the service provider.
-The service back-up plan may include the use of paid service providers, unpaid service providers such as family members, friends or non-program services, or respite (if included in the authorized service plan).
+The service back-up plan may include the use of paid service providers, unpaid service providers such as family members, friends or non-program services, or respite (if included in the ISP).
 The member, LAR or DR is responsible for implementation of the service back-up plan in the absence of the employee.

 Service back-up plans are submitted by the member, LAR or DR to the MCO.
 The MCO and interdisciplinary team (IDT), as appropriate, approve the plans as being viable in the event a service provider is absent.
 The MCO or IDT must approve each service back-up plan and any revision before implementation by the member, LAR or DR. The MCO approves the service back-up plan by signing, dating and returning a copy of the plan to the member, LAR or DR.